RichardLitt/low-resource-languages/README.md

 * [morph-test](https://github.com/divvun/morph-test) - A python script to run tests for generation and analysis of a morphological transducer built using the Giella infrastructure.
 Works with Hfst, Xerox' fst tools, and with Foma.
 * [mosesdecoder](https://github.com/moses-smt/mosesdecoder) - Moses, the machine translation system.
 * [moz-l10n-tiers](https://github.com/kscanne/moz-l10n-tiers) - Creates a pseudo-locale to evaluate string prioritization for l10n.
+* [mukurtucms](https://github.com/MukurtuCMS/mukurtucms) - The Mukurtu Content Management System (CMS) is an Internet- based platform designed to enable archiving of digital cultural resources
 * [mythes](https://github.com/hunspell/mythes) - MyThes is a simple thesaurus that uses a structured text data file and an index file with binary search to lookup words and phrases and return information on part of speech, meanings, and synonyms.
 * [myWorkSafe](https://github.com/sillsdev/myWorkSafe) - Smart & Simple Backup for Language Development Workers. http://software.sil.org/myworksafe/.
 * [Natural](https://github.com/NaturalNode/natural) - *Javascript* general natural language facilities for node.